Energy-Efficient Communication in the Presence of Synchronization Errors: Introduction

 \section{Introduction}

 Traditionally, data transmission in a communication system is based on tight synchronization between the transmitter and the receiver.
 This tight synchronization is usually achieved through either of two strategies.
-In the first strategy, synchronization is achieved through periodic transmission of pilot signals, followed by transmission of information over the synchronized channel.
-In the second strategy, data bits are modulated differentially which implicitly achieves tight synchronization.
+In the first strategy, synchronization is achieved through periodic transmission of pilot signals, followed by transmission of information over the synchronized channel { (see, e.g., \cite[Chapter 6.3]{proakis03})}.
+In the second strategy, data bits are { differentially encoded and then modulated} ({ e.g., differential pulse-position-modulation}) \cite[Chapter 4.3.2]{proakis03}, which implicitly achieves tight synchronization.

 The above strategies work well at high signal-to-noise ratios (SNRs) as the energy overhead of achieving tight synchronization is negligible compared to that of data transmission.
 However, in many applications, such as wireless sensor networks, space communication, or in general any communication system requiring high energy efficiency, communication by necessity has to primarily take place in the low-SNR regime (due to the concavity of the power-rate function).
 In such scenarios, the energy overhead to achieve tight synchronization becomes significant and can render the aforementioned strategies highly suboptimal in terms of energy efficiency.
-In fact, it can be shown that requiring tight transmitter-receiver synchronization can have arbitrarily large loss in performance in terms of energy efficiency.
+In fact, requiring tight transmitter-receiver synchronization can have arbitrarily large loss in performance in terms of energy efficiency { (see Example~\ref{ex:arbitrarily_bad} in Section~\ref{sec:main})}.